mds1/survivor-frontend/README.md

 NFL Survivor Decentralized Application.
 The backend code can be found [here](https://github.com/mds1/survivor-backend).

 # NFL Survivor Dapp
 This is a standard NFL Survivor pool implemented with Ethereum.
-A hosted version of this site can be found here.
+A hosted version of this site can be found here: https://survivor-frontend.netlify.com/

 Not familiar with Survivor leagues?
 Here's how to play: